kizniche/Mycodo/docs/Supported-Inputs.md

 #### Commands

 ##### A one- or two-point calibration can be performed.
 After exposing the probe to air for 30 seconds until readings stabilize, press Calibrate (Air).
 If you require accuracy below 1.0 mg/L, you can place the probe in a 0 mg/L solution for 30 to 90 seconds until readings stabilize, then press Calibrate (0 mg/L).
 You can also clear the currently-saved calibration by pressing Clear Calibration.
-Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.
+Status messages will be sent to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### Calibrate (Air)